MarioLuigie/MarioLuigie/README.md

-# 👋 Hi, I’m MarioLuigie
+# 👋 Hi, I’m Mariusz Łotocki

 Welcome to my GitHub profile!
 I’m a **Next.js fullstack developer** with a passion for **filmmaking** and **fashion photography**.
 I have an **architectural** education.